 Articles & eBooks

 Walt is currently writing for the St. Louis “positive news” website STL Made.
-Stories include profiles of high-tech companies, quirky hobbies and “not so odd” intergenerational roommates.
+Stories include profiles of local high-tech time-keepers; innovative, “not so odd” intergenerational roommates; and the national Horseshoe Hall of Fame.

 Walt is also writing an eBook on his experiences maintaining a career as a freelance, home-based creator.
-The introduction to Freelance Copywriting: Profit and Prosper Without Pants is posted here, as well.
+The introduction to Freelance Copywriting: Profit and Prosper Without Pants is posted.